hc-showcase/tf-azure-cosmodb-functionapp/README.md

-# tf-azure-functionapp
+# tf-azure-cosmosdb-functionapp

-This repo creates a Azure Function app and deploys a Zip file containing a Python application.
+This repo creates a CosmosDB and a Azure Function app and deploys a Zip file containing a Python application.
 The Zip file has to be created upfront and stored locally.

+The function gets triggered when an insert of/update to a document happens.

 ## Install tools